 Yes.
 To reactivate a canceled account go to www.bidx.com and log in.
-Upon login in the system will prompt you to add a credit card and select your additional services.
-Once this step is completed the account will be reactivated.
-Please keep in mind if you previously had Digital IDs they will not be reactivated.
-You will need to create new IDs for internet bidding.
-If you no longer remember your login information please contact customer support for further assistance.
+Upon logging in, the system will prompt you to add a credit card and select your additional services.
+Once this step is completed, the account will be reactivated.
+Please keep in mind that if you previously had Digital IDs, they will not be reactivated.
+You will need to create and purchase new IDs for internet bidding.
+If you no longer remember your login information, please contact customer support for further assistance.

 The Expedite Bid program is the software used to prepare your electronic bid.
-Some agencies will accept a bid prepared in the Expedite Bid software submitted on a CD or disk (please check with the agency you are bidding with for acceptable forms of bid submission).
+Some agencies will accept a bid prepared in the Expedite Bid software and printed on paper or submitted on a CD (please check with the agency you are bidding with for acceptable forms of bid submission).
 The Bid Express service is an Internet-based online service that allows an agency and its contracting community to communicate with each other.
-You use the Bid Express service to create a Digital ID needed to submit your bid via the Internet (see Digital ID section).
+You use the Bid Express service to create the Digital ID needed to submit your bid via the Internet (see Digital ID section).
 You can also use the Bid Express service to view and download project information, get email notifications of projects and get online access to plans and bid data.
-In short, you can use the Expedite Bid software without the Bid Express service (if not intending on bidding via the internet) or the Bid Express service without the Expedite Bid software.
-However, most of our subscribers choose to use both together.
+In short, you can use the Expedite Bid software without the Bid Express service (if you do not intend to bid via the Internet) or the Bid Express service without the Expedite Bid software.
+However, most of our subscribers choose to use both.

 To download Expedite Bid, please follow these steps:

-Expedite Bid is a fairly small program that can run on nearly all relatively new PCs.
-Any Intel Pentium or equivalent computer can run the Expedite Bid software; however, we recommend a CPU of 500MHz or faster.
-The Expedite Bid software requires a PC running Microsoft Windows Vista, Windows 7 or Windows 8 with 128MB of memory and 20GB of free disk space.
-A modem or network connection with Internet availability is required for bid submission over the Internet.
+Expedite Bid is a fairly small program that can run on nearly all PCs of even modest specifications.
+The Expedite Bid software requires a PC with a recommended minimum CPU speed of 500MHz, running Microsoft Windows Vista or Windows 7 with 128MB of memory and 20GB of free disk space.
+A modem or network connection with Internet availability is required for Internet bid submission functionality.

-Due to strong encryption within the Expedite Bid software for Windows, certain restrictions apply for export and use of the software outside of the United States and Canada.
+Because of certain restricted technologies within the Expedite Bid software for Windows, certain restrictions may apply for export and use of the software outside of the United States and Canada.

 It is highly recommended that you test the software in advance to ensure the setting you choose will work.
-To test the proxy setting you will need to have an enabled Digital ID.
-Simply open the Expedite Bid software, from the menu options select Tools then select View submitted bids, enter the password of your Digital ID.
-If the wizard is able to take you to the server to view a list of your bids (if none have been submitted it will be empty) then the settings are working.
-If the wizard times out or you receive an ERROR 57, this means that your internet connection is not working or more than likely that there is something locally prohibiting the software from reaching our servers.
+To test the proxy setting, you will need to have an enabled Digital ID.
+Simply open the Expedite Bid software, select Tools from the menu options, then select View Submitted Bids, and enter the password for your Digital ID.
+If the wizard is able to take you to the server to view a list of your bids, (if none have been submitted, it will be empty) then the settings are working.
+If the wizard times out or you receive an ERROR 57, this means that your Internet connection is not working or, more than likely, there is something locally prohibiting the software from reaching our servers.
 Please refer to ERROR 57 from the Error Messages section.

 To create a Digital ID, please follow these steps: